Skip to main content

 iOS setup

-Next, login to the Embrace dashboard and create a project if you haven't already.
-The dashboard contains the app ID and API token that are necessary for configuring your integration.
+Log in to the Embrace dashboard and create a project.
+The dashboard contains the app ID and API token that you need for configuring your integration.

-Then alter the AppDelegate to initialize Embrace in the init function:
+Then modify your AppDelegate to initialize Embrace in the init function:

 import EmbraceIO